The Baron & Baroness with a group

 We have many people who are royalty in the society.
 To become a royal you must win a heavy combat tournament and by winning you gain various titles and positions in the society.
 We all start off as untitled nobility (referred to as Milord/Milady) but through service, honour and chivalry, we can work towards becoming someone greater.

 Each Kingdom has a King and Queen (refered to as Your Majesty) and when they step down they become Count and Countess.
 If they have been King or Queen before, they take the title of Duke and Duchess (Your Grace).
-The people who are next in line to be King and Queen are called the Crown Prince and Princess (Highnesses).
+The people who are next in line to be King and Queen are called the Crown Prince and Princess (Your Royal Highness).

-In a Principality, the reigning couple are known as the Prince and Princess (Highnesses) and when they step down they are called Viscount and Viscountess.
+In a Principality, the reigning couple are known as the Prince and Princess (Your Highness) and when they step down they are titled Viscount and Viscountess.
 In Tir Righ, the upcoming reigning couple are referred to as the Tanist and Ban-Tanist.

-Baronies are run by a Baron and Baroness (Your Excellency) and are appointed by the King and Queen after the members of the Barony are polled.
+Baronies are run by a Baron and Baroness (Your Excellency) and are appointed by the King and Queen following consultation with the members of the Barony.

-Lord and Lady (Milord or Milady) titles are given to those who have received an Award Of Arms or a quivalent or higher reward.
+The titles Lord and Lady (My Lord or My Lady) are given to those who have received an Award Of Arms or an equivalent award.
 Lordship or Ladyship titles are given to those who are talented or dedicated in some way and are honoured by it.
 Exceptional talent or service are given the title of Master or Mistress or, if they excel in armoured combat, Sir.
 All of these titles are granted solely by the King and Queen.

 The SCA brings the Middle Ages to life through a variety of demonstrations to the public.
 There are three types of demonstrations: Educational, Recuitment, and Entertainment.

 Recruitment demos are designed to encourage people to join the SCA.
-These are publicly announced events where people are invited to attend in order to encourage interested parties to join the SCA.
+These are publicly announced events where people are invited to attend to encourage interested parties to join the SCA.

 Entertainment demos are done for the entertainment and enjoyment of SCA members and their audience, but are performed infrequently, as we are not hired actors for private and public functions.
 However, some people in the Society may act as hired actors, outside of the auspices of the SCA, but bringing to bear their knowledge and experience from the SCA.